kev5/GoMeet/README.md

 ## Use of Open Data in this Project

-* All the open data used in this project will be from
+* All the open data used in this project is from the official [Boston City Government Website](https://data.boston.gov).

 ## Team Members